“I'm just following orders.”

 “Well we can try again.” she said.

 I frowned.
-“Sorry, but you only got one shot per reality, that's how these spells work.
+“Sorry, but you only got one shot per reality.
 So we're just gonna head home.
-I think we're gonna get it next time okay?”
+I think we're gonna get it on the next reality okay?”

 “Alright!”
 She smiled.

 I suppose I ought to tell you that the reality saved by sister's mistake was yours, so you should thank her for that.